department-of-veterans-affairs/caseflow/PULL_REQUEST_TEMPLATE.md

 - [ ] Are logs being produced at appropriate log levels (debug, info, warn, error, fatal)?
 - [ ] Are logs structured (e.g., using log tags) for easier querying and analysis?
 - [ ] Are sensitive data (e.g., passwords, tokens) redacted or omitted from logs?
-- [ ] Is log retention and rotation configured correctly?
-- [ ] Are logs being forwarded to a centralized logging system if needed?

 ### Auditing
 - [ ] Are user actions being logged for audit purposes?